 TL;DR

-- Repurpose blog content across social media channels and email to maximize reach and engagement.
+- Repurpose blog content across social media, email newsletters, and downloadable gated assets to maximize its reach and value.

 So you've heard about blogging for your business but are unsure how to leverage the blog to boost your brand.
 Here are a few suggestions for making a blog one of your most productive co-workers.